Chain Reaction (game show): Season two

 A new format was introduced for season two.
 The guesser sat in a chair with his/her back to the clue-givers and held a signaling button to ring in.
 When the guesser rang in, the clock stopped for up to three seconds while the guesser gave his/her answer.
 If the team guessed five correct answers in 60 seconds, they earned an additional $5,000.
 If not, they were given $100 for each correct answer.

 2015 (Superchain)

 In Catherwood's bonus round, the winning team had 45 seconds to guess seven more words.
 To start, a keyword was given, and the seven words involved connected to that word.
 Then on each word, the first three letters were given one at a time.
 A correct answer moved on to the next word.
-The team could pass on a word if they were stuck and then must go back to it if there was time left on the clock.
+The team could pass on a word if they were stuck and then had to go back to it if there was time left on the clock.
 Guessing all seven words correctly won an additional $5,000.